Music Therapy Internship Application Logo

 • Introduction

 Able ARTS Work is a private non-profit organization established in 1982.
 Able ARTS Work is dedicated to providing opportunities for individuals who have disabilities, so they may acquire their highest levels of competence, confidence, and achievement.
 Able ARTS Work currently provides services in the Southern California area for individuals with intellectual and developmental disabilities.
-Able ARTS Work uses the creative arts to teach a wide variety of skills including educational skills, communication, community inclusion, psycho/emotional development, appropriate social behavior, and basic life skills.
+Able ARTS Work practices the person-centered humanistic approach in the creative arts to teach a wide variety of skills including educational skills, communication, community inclusion, psycho/emotional development, appropriate social behavior, and basic life skills.

-Able ARTS Work currently operates day programs, art galleries, community workshops, inclusive standards-based arts education workshops (online and in-person), and therapeutic in-home services to individuals with and without disabilities.
+Able ARTS Work currently operates day programs, art galleries, community workshops, inclusive standards-based arts education workshops (online and in-person), and therapeutic in-home services to individuals with various abilities.

-Day Programs are located in Long Beach, Hawthorne, Gardena, and San Diego (opening in 2022).
+Day Programs are located in Long Beach, Hawthorne, and San Diego.
 All sites are designed to meet the creative, developmental, and social needs of adults with various levels of cognitive ability and physical disabilities.
 All programs provide a therapeutic, secure, and nurturing environment where individual goals and objectives are assessed through a creative arts therapy curriculum.
 Services extend beyond the day program to provide ample opportunities for community inclusion through outreach services.

 MISSION